WMXG: Sale to Entercom

 On July 19, 2016, Greater Media announced that it would merge with Beasley Media Group.
 Because Beasley already had the maximum number of stations in the Charlotte market with five FM's and two AM's, WBT-AM-FM and WLNK were spun off to a divestiture trust, eventually going to a permanent buyer.
 On October 18, 2016, Entercom announced that it would purchase WBT AM/FM and WLNK, plus WFNZ.
 Upon the completion of the Greater/Beasley merger on November 1, Entercom began operating the stations via a time brokerage agreement, which lasted until the sale was consummated on January 6, 2017.

 Sale to Urban One

 On November 5, 2020, Urban One agreed to a station swap with Entercom in which they would swap ownership of four stations in Philadelphia, St. Louis and Washington D.C. to Entercom in exchange for their cluster of Charlotte stations, including WBT and WBT-FM.
 As part of the terms of the deal, Urban One took over operations via a local marketing agreement on November 23.
 The swap was consummated on April 20, 2021.

+Change to Mix

+On December 11, 2025, the simulcast of WBT (AM) moved to 107.9 FM, which lasted until January 8, at which time the WBT programming continued only at the new FM location.
+The hot adult contemporary format "Mix" and WLNK call letters moved to 100.9 FM while 99.3 became a simulcast with new call letters WMXG.

+Christian radio

+On March 30, 2026, Urban One announced that it would sell WLNK and WMXG to the Bible Broadcasting Network and Augusta Radio Fellowship Institute respectively, which would result in the end of the hot AC format, as both owners focus on Christian formats.
+The sale closed on June 1, 2026, at midnight, with the final song being "Killer Queen" by 5 Seconds of Summer.